Activision to spread its wings after Vivendi sale -CEO

 There's no longer "this overhang that this struggling parent company is going to use Activision and its resources to its own benefit to the detriment of Activision's shareholders," R.W.
 Baird analyst Colin Sebastian said.
 "That makes the shares worth more."

 An investor group led by Kotick and Co-Chairman Brian Kelly will separately purchase about 172 million Activision shares from Vivendi for $2.34 billion.

 The other investors include Davis Advisors, Leonard Green & Partners, Chinese web portal Tencent, and investment fund Fidelity Investments, which will end up owning 24.9 percent of Activision.
 Tencent, which also offers online games, will be a passive investor and will not have a board seat in the independent company, Kotick said.

 Kotick and Kelly will personally invest $50 million each.
 The CEO received total compensation of $64.9 million last year, making him one of the top-paid U.S. CEOs.
 He has been a director and CEO of Activision since February 1991.

-Activision itself is funding the deal with roughly $1.2 billion in cash and $4.75 billion by raising new debt, Chief Financial Officer Dennis Durkin told analysts.
+Activision itself is funding the deal with $1.2 billion in cash and $4.75 billion by raising new debt, Chief Financial Officer Dennis Durkin told analysts.
 It will also establish a $250 million revolving credit facility, he added.

 Bank of America Merrill Lynch and JPMorgan have agreed to finance the deal, the company said.

 "You've got a transaction that occurred at a discount and you've got insider buying as well.
-So when you look at all of that, the combination of it ends up being a positive one for existing shareholders," said Ed Williams at BMO Capital.
+So when you look at all of that, the combination of it ends up being a positive one for existing shareholder," Ed Williams, an analyst at BMO Capital, said.